-GCI Holdings receives support from various USF programs including the RHC Program.
-The USF programs are subject to change by regulatory actions taken by the FCC, interpretations of or compliance with USF program rules, or legislative actions.
-The USF programs have also been subject to legal challenge, which could disrupt or eliminate the support GCI Holdings receives.
+GCI Holdings receives support from various Universal Service Fund ("USF") programs including the RHC Program.
+The USF programs are subject to change by regulatory actions taken by the Federal Communications Commission ("FCC"), interpretations of or compliance with USF program rules, or legislative actions.
 Changes to any of the USF programs that GCI Holdings participates in could result in a material decrease in revenue and accounts receivable, which could have an adverse effect on GCI Holdings' business and the Company's financial position, results of operations or liquidity.
 The following paragraphs describe certain separate matters related to the RHC Program that impact or could impact the revenue earned and receivables recognized by the Company.
-As of December 31, 2024, the Company had net accounts receivable from the RHC Program in the amount of approximately \$69 million, which is included within Trade and other receivables in the consolidated balance sheets.
+As of December 31, 2023, the Company had net accounts receivable from the RHC Program in the amount of approximately \$74 million, which is included within Trade and other receivables in the consolidated balance sheets.